-Your vote will also be a signal to the cities that they are receiving positive acknowledgement for taking action on climate change and sustainability and would encourage and challenge them to do more to improve the lifestyles of their most important stakeholder – you!
+Your vote will also be a signal to the cities that they are receiving positive acknowledgement for taking action on climate change and sustainability and this in turn encourages and challenges them to do even more to improve the lifestyles of their most important stakeholder – you!

 Why are the themes picked so important?
 AnswerHide

 Closed-loop solutions and cradle-to-cradle approaches minimizes waste and taps it for material and energy.
 Smarter urban waste management can improve the economy, the environment and people’s quality of life simultaneously.
 Cities can refurbish buildings and support local renewable energy.
 They thereby free themselves from fossil fuel dependency and protect their economy against future energy costs.